 You should not think about whole life insurance until you have substantial emergency reserves, all revolving debt paid off, sufficient bank balance for large future purchase etc.

 However, the permanent insurance plan could be a valuable tool for a few people having a very high income or having a very large asset base otherwise life insurance needs are best met with term life insurance.

 I believe the judgment of choosing an insurance product depends on one’s need and the person should use their wisdom in choosing the right product rather than getting influenced by insurance agents.

-Moreover, insurance plan should not be seen as an investment product because more better products like equity, bonds, mutual funds etc are available in the market to fulfill the investment need.
+Moreover, insurance plan should not be seen as an investment product because better products like equity, bonds, mutual funds etc are available in the market to fulfil the investment need.